 You have the right to know the privacy policies and practices of the institutions you deal with in respect to information sharing with both affiliates and nonaffiliated third parties.

 We collect non-public personal information about you from the following sources:

 Information We Disclose About You

-We do not disclose any non-public personal information about you and former customers to anyone except as permitted by law.
+We do not disclose any non-public personal information about you and former customers to anyone except as required by law.

 Confidentiality and Security

 We restrict access to non-public personal information about you to those employees and service providers who need to know that information to provide products or services to you.
 We maintain physical, electronic and procedural safeguards that comply with federal standards to guard your non-public personal information.

 Ultimately, privacy is a partnership.
 As you may be aware there are now criminals who attempt to obtain your personal information under false pretenses.
 These so-called “pretexters” then sell your information to other criminals who may use it to obtain credit in your name, steal your assets, or to investigate or sue you.
 While pretexting is against the law, you can also take steps to secure your personal information by following these tips:

 Trans Union 800-680-7289